w3c/ServiceWorker/explainer.md

 Well, not quite.
 A document will pick a ServiceWorker to be its controller when it navigates, so the document you called `.register` from isn't being controlled, because there wasn't a ServiceWorker there when it first loaded.

 If you refresh the document, it'll be under the ServiceWorker's control.
 You can check `navigator.serviceWorker.controller` to see which ServiceWorker is in control, or `null` if there isn't one.
+Note: when you're updating from one ServiceWorker to another, things work a little differently, we'll get onto that in the "Updating" section.

 If you shift+reload a document it'll always load without a controller, which is handy for testing quick CSS & JS changes.